LGBT rights are under attack from Christian conservatives in Ukraine | NurPhoto / SIPA USA / PA Images. All rights reserved

 The Novomedia association has also defended Hanna Turchynova, a head of faculty at the National Pedagogical Dragomanov University, after she wrote a controversial series of articles against “gender ideology”, which prompted calls for her dismissal from human rights campaigners.

-“The main aim [of gender ideology] is overcoming heterosexuality”, wrote Turchynova, who is married to Oleksandr Turchynov, the current Secretary of Ukraine’s National Security and Defence Council (who recently became coordinator of the country’s Union of Protestant Churches).
+“The main aim [of gender ideology] is overcoming heterosexuality,” wrote Turchynova, who is married to Oleksandr Turchynov, the current secretary of Ukraine’s National Security and Defence Council (he recently became coordinator of the country’s Union of Protestant Churches).

 In his opening remarks, amid references to “His Excellency, the Fact”, Kukharchuk showed off his pastor skills, reproving his audience (“you’re missing the places where you need to clap”).

-Several of the journalists who spoke at the forum, however, privately admitted they hadn’t realised quite what sort of event it was, and have no intention of attending again.
+Several of the journalists who spoke at the forum, however, admitted privately that they hadn’t realised quite what sort of event it was, and have no intention of attending again.